MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/virtual-entities/get-started-ve.md

 ---
-title: "Get started with virtual entities (Microsoft Dataverse) | Microsoft Docs"
+title: "Get started with virtual tables (entities) (Microsoft Dataverse) | Microsoft Docs"
-description: "Virtual entities enable the integration of data residing in external systems by seamlessly representing that data as tables in Microsoft Dataverse, without replication of data and often without custom coding." ms.date: 04/08/2021 ms.service: powerapps ms.topic: "get-started-article"
+description: "Virtual tables enable the integration of data residing in external systems by seamlessly representing that data as tables in Microsoft Dataverse, without replication of data and often without custom coding." ms.date: 04/08/2021 ms.service: powerapps ms.topic: "get-started-article"